 - 29 playgrounds

-- Best connected most accessible place in Europe.
+- Best connected and most accessible place in Europe.

 - Direct connections to a third of London’s rail and underground stations.

-- There are nine public transport lines feeding into Stratford station; after the Games this will increase to ten.
+- There are ten public transport lines feeding into Stratford station.
 This means that a train could arrive at the station every 15 seconds.